asyncjake/asyncjake.dev/README.md

 NOTICE: getting this to work on Github Pages requires a bunch of little secrets, attempting to document the footnotes here for expansion later:
 - A nojekyll to allow `_next` files: https://stackoverflow.com/a/64493580
 - CNAME in the root of the repo, custom build command/postbuild
+    - TODO: just root, or anywhere in repo and that dir is served?
+    - i think there's more to it, is there a recursive lookup?

 ## Idealistic Goals